-- The Draft Planning Proposal ILP proposes mixed-use and public open space land-uses for the Aland Leppington Civic Centre site. - The Draft Planning Proposal ILP proposes the following social infrastructure and open space within the town centre: - Three playing fields/sporting open spaces within the town centre, including one sporting open space in close proximity, to the east of the site - o An integrated health hub - o A regional indoor aquatic and recreational facility - o A site that can accommodate community facilities, north of the Station - An east-west linear open space and a north-south central open space spine (traversing the site) connecting to the Leppington Station. - The Master Plan proposal for the site aligns with the Councils' Planning Proposal in relation to proposed mixed land-uses and the provision of a central linear north-south public open space.
+- The Draft Planning Proposal ILP proposes high density residential and public open space for the Aland Leppington Residential Core site. - The Draft Planning Proposal ILP proposes the following social infrastructure and open space within the town centre: - Three playing fields/sporting open spaces within the town centre, including one sporting open space in close proximity (to the immediate east) of the site - An integrated health hub - o A regional indoor aquatic and recreational facility - A site that can accommodate community facilities - o An east-west linear open space which traverses the site. - The Master Plan prepared for the proposal differs in somewhat in terms of land-uses, as a predominantly residential rather than mixed uses are proposed.
+While a linear public open space to the south of the site is included, it is substantially narrower than that proposed in the Councils' ILP. - The ILP also identifies existing and potential education sites and notes that

-- The ILP also identifies existing and potential education sites and notes that SINSW advised that school investigations are underway, including for upgrades to the existing Leppington Public School, a preferred location adjacent to the existing primary school for a high school, a preferred location north of Bringelly Road for a potential second primary school and options for a potential selective high school to support South West Sydney. - The Draft Leppington Town Centre Precinct Social Infrastructure and Open Space Assessment (Elton Consulting, 2022) proposes a hierarchy, principles, standards and benchmarks for social infrastructure and open space for the Leppington town centre precinct, that have been considered and informed the demand assessment undertaken in this report. - The assessment also identifies needs for social infrastructure and open space for the Leppington town centre that were considered in Councils' Planning Proposal and ILP and have also been considered in this assessment.
+- SINSW advised that school investigations are underway, including for upgrades to the existing Leppington Public School, a preferred location adjacent to the existing primary school for a high school, a preferred location north of Bringelly Road for a potential second primary school and options for a potential selective high school to support South West Sydney. - The Draft Leppington Town Centre Precinct Social Infrastructure and Open Space Assessment (Elton Consulting, 2022) proposes a hierarchy, principles, standards and benchmarks for social infrastructure and open space for the Leppington town centre precinct, that have been considered and informed the demand assessment undertaken in this report. - The assessment also identifies needs for social infrastructure and open space for the Leppington town centre that were considered in Councils' Planning Proposal and ILP and have also been considered in this assessment.